rongallant/meta-collections/readme.txt

 * Taxonomy (adds a 'Wordpress own' taxonomy to your post type)
 * Select (for selecting one or multiple values in a dropdownmenu)
 * Radio (for multiple values in a radio setup)
+* Open Layer New Open Layer field for managing multiple point with a post (or other custom post type) every point can contain a title, date time and amount.

 Future (shortly available)